How Technology Helps Insurers Prevent Thermonuclear Verdicts

 Juror Biases and Perceptions

-As a key driver behind the surge in nuclear verdicts, social inflation alters the civil litigation landscape, creating an environment where significant awards are more likely to occur.
+As a key driver of the surge in nuclear verdicts, social inflation alters the civil litigation landscape, creating an environment in which significant awards are more likely.
 Think of it this way: a consistent history of nuclear verdicts leads to a higher probability of a similar (or more significant) verdict.

 With litigation costs rising, attorneys are incentivized to increase the settlement amount and recoup their costs to generate a profit.

 The general rise of economic inflation has increased the cost of medical care and vehicle repairs.
-The U.S. Centers for Medicare & Medicaid Services (CMS) reports that U.S. healthcare spending grew over 7% in 2023, costing $14,570 per person.
-These costs are often taken into consideration as verdicts are created.
+The U.S. Centers for Medicare & Medicaid Services (CMS) reports that U.S. healthcare spending grew by more than 7% in 2023, reaching $14,570 per person.
+These costs are often taken into account when verdicts are determined.

 Distracted Driving and Risky Driving Behavior

 For example, a Nassau County jury in 2024 reached a thermonuclear verdict of $141.5 million in the case of a logging truck crash that seriously injured three people.
-The truck driver had a lengthy criminal and traffic violation history, which was reported to be unverified or checked by the hiring company.
+The truck driver had a lengthy criminal and traffic violation history, which was reported as unverified or unchecked by the hiring company.

-This example highlights the importance of adopting and utilizing driver data to verify information on a commercial fleet and address the consequences that can come from static (outdated) motor vehicle record (MVR) data versus leveraging solutions like continuous MVR monitoring.
+This example highlights the importance of adopting and using driver data to verify information on a commercial fleet and address the consequences of static (outdated) motor vehicle record (MVR) data, versus leveraging solutions like continuous MVR monitoring.

 Telematics Data and Thermonuclear Verdict Prevention

-Beyond the benefits we’ve covered, insurers can leverage driver data, particularly telematics, for a more nuanced and strategic understanding of their risk portfolio.
+Beyond the benefits we’ve covered, insurers can leverage driver data, particularly telematics data, to gain a more nuanced and strategic understanding of their risk portfolio.
 Telematics data can help insurance carriers identify broader trends and refine underwriting strategies.

-With data readily available to forecast potential accidents, insurers can mitigate risk through targeted interventions and assessments—anticipating future losses.
-In the case of a nuclear verdict, telematics data can be helpful to prove non-liability or reduce the overall nuclear verdict amount by:
+With data readily available to forecast potential accidents, insurers can mitigate risk through targeted interventions and assessments to anticipate future losses.
+Telematics evidence in nuclear verdicts is increasingly central to both pre-loss risk management and post-incident defense.
+In the case of a nuclear or thermonuclear verdict, telematics data can help prove non-liability or reduce the overall verdict amount by:

 This data increases the consulting power of Risk Control teams and the quality of information available for renewal assessments.
-Telematics data can identify fleets or drivers exhibiting patterns associated with high-severity accidents, allowing for targeted risk control interventions long before a non-renewal decision becomes necessary.
+Telematics data can identify fleets or drivers exhibiting patterns associated with high-severity accidents, enabling targeted risk control interventions well before a non-renewal decision becomes necessary.

 Beyond assessing customer risk, insurers have a unique opportunity to empower fleet customers with data that can help improve overall driver safety.